 WRITTEN QUESTIONS AND ANSWERS

-Questions regarding the meaning or interpretation of any solicitation provision must be submitted in writing to State Purchasing Bureau and clearly marked “Solicitation Number XXXXXX O3/O5/O8; (service to be provided) Questions”.
+Questions regarding the meaning or interpretation of any solicitation provision must be submitted in writing to State of Nebraska Game and Parks Commission and clearly marked “Solicitation Number 122169-O3; Ponca State Park Laundry Services Questions”.
 The POC is not obligated to respond to questions that are received late per the Schedule of Events.

 Bidders should submit questions for any items upon which assumptions may be made when preparing a response to the solicitation.
 Any solicitation response containing assumptions may be deemed non-responsive and may be rejected by the State.
 Solicitation responses will be evaluated without consideration of any known or unknown assumptions of a bidder.
 The contract will not incorporate any known or unknown assumptions of a bidder.